antfu/antfu.me/pages/posts/bonjour-paris.md

   <figcaption>Rue de Charenton</figcaption>
 </figure>

-We have been in Paris for only a week, and we are already in love with it!
-We are so excited about what is coming next to share with you!
+I have been in Paris for only a week, and I am already in love with it!
+I am so excited about what is coming next to share with you!